-Convening key stakeholders and advancing harmonized approaches to measuring the progress and impacts of a circular economy transition.
+Convening key stakeholders to improve knowledge, alignment, and implementation of CE indicators advancing transparency and accountability while measuring the progress and impacts of a circular economy transition.

 Our world is only 8.6% circular.
 Material use and carbon emissions continue on an upward trend.
 In terms of sustainability and circularity, the global engine of change is stuck in reverse; we are still heading in the wrong direction.
 Measuring progress and the current state of play is key when accelerating the circular economy.

 The Circular Economy Indicators Coalition (CEIC), hosted by PACE and Circle Economy seeks to unify the diverse field of circular metrics as the relatively scattered state of circular indicator development may not optimally serve the external perception and delivery of evidence to those considering whether and how to embrace the circular economy.
-The CEIC facilitates a space for developing and aligning indicators and their frameworks, methodologies, and data, through cross-sector collaboration.
+The CEIC facilitates a space to improve knowledge, alignment, and implementation of indicators and their frameworks, methodologies, and data, through cross-sector collaboration.

 In October 2020, the Circular Metrics for Business report was released and can be used as a tool to navigate the complex landscape of circularity metrics, by providing a step-by-step guide on which metric to choose.
 Businesses can apply metrics to create awareness of the opportunities the circular economy brings to innovate their products among their shareholders, customers, suppliers and employees.